Physics-inspired adaptions to low-parameter neural network weather forecasts systems: Methods

 \subsubsection{Implementation}

-Since \citet{coors_spherenet_2018} have not provided details on their technical implementation, and since their code is not publicly available, we have designed our own implementation of spherical convolution.
+Since \citet{coors_spherenet_2018} have not provided details on their technical implementation, and since their code is not publicly available, we have designed our own implementation of Spherenet.
 In this section we use the word ``tensor'' as it is used in computational packages such as tensorflow, thus interchangeably with ``array''.
-Therefore, not everything referred to as a tensor here is necessarily a tensor in the strict mathematical sense.
+Therefore, not everything referred to as a tensor here is necessarily a tensor in the strict mathematical sense of the term.